List of stations in London fare zone 2

-Fare zone 2 is an inner zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway and, since 2007, on National Rail services.
+Fare zone 2 is an inner zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway (DLR) and, since 2007, on National Rail services.

 Background

 London is split into six approximately concentric zones for the purpose of determining the cost of single fares and Travelcards.
 Every London Underground line—except for the Waterloo & City line—has stations in zone 2.
 It was created on 22 May 1983 and extends from approximately 2 to 5 mi from Piccadilly Circus.

 List of stations

 The following stations are in zone 2: